sudheerj/javascript-interview-questions/README.md

     6. **Object's assign method:**

        The `Object.assign` method is used to copy all the properties from one or more source objects and stores them into a target object.
+This is mainly used for cloning and merging

        The following code creates a new staff object by copying properties of his working company and the car he owns.